jkamisetti/pagerank/README.md

 1. input directory name

-2. output directory starting name (this name will be used to create the directories for all jobs, eg,.
-If argument is “output” then output for graph properties will be created as “outputGraph”, for Initialize ranks it will be created as “output1” and the remaining “output<number>” will be created for calculating page ranks till they converge and for Top 10 will be created as “outputTop10”.
+2. output directory starting name (example: if you give output directory as "/output", then you will see the output in "/outputGraph" directory).

 3. Damping Factor (0.15)